Barbara McNair

 (March 4, 1934 – February 4, 2007) was an American singer and theater, television, and film actress.
 McNair's career spanned over five decades in television, film, and stage.
 McNair's professional career began in music during the late 1950s, singing in the nightclub circuit.
-In 1958, McNair released her debut single "Till There Was You" from Coral Records which was a commercial success.
-McNair performed all across the world, touring with Nat King Cole and later appearing in his Broadway stage shows I'm with You and The Merry World of Nat King Cole in the early 1960s.
+In 1958, McNair released "Till There Was You", her debut single for Coral Records, which was a commercial success.
+McNair performed all around the world, touring with Nat King Cole and later appearing in his Broadway stage shows I'm with You and The Merry World of Nat King Cole in the early 1960s.

-By the 1970s, McNair gradually changed over to acting in films and television; she played Sidney Poitier's wife in They Call Me Mister Tibbs!
-(1970) and its sequel, The Organization (1971).
+By the 1970s, McNair had switched to acting in films and television; she played Sidney Poitier's character’s wife in They Call Me Mister Tibbs!
+(1970) and its sequel The Organization (1971).
 In her later years, McNair returned to performing in nightclubs and on cruise ships.
-McNair died from throat cancer on February 4, 2007, at age 72.
+She died of throat cancer on February 4, 2007, at the age of 72.

 Biography

 Early life and education

-Born in Chicago, Illinois, to Horace McNair and Claudia McNair (née Taylor), McNair moved with her family, which also consisted of four siblings, to Racine, Wisconsin, shortly after her birth.
-With her parents' persuasion, McNair began singing in school productions and during church services.
+With her parents' encouragement, McNair began singing in school productions and during church services.
 McNair attended Washington Park High School, graduating in 1952.

 After high school, McNair studied music at the American Conservatory of Music in Chicago.
 She also briefly attended UCLA because she had been raised to believe that whatever people planned to do with their lives they had to go to college to learn how to do it.
 She dropped college after one year when she felt it had nothing to do with what she wanted to accomplish.